Sleep and the night shift

 Almost 15 million Americans work night shifts and deal with the same struggles that you are facing.
 Sleeping during the day and trying to stay alert at night is at odds with your body’s natural schedule — or circadian rhythm — that is set by the sun.
 The resulting sleep deprivation can be challenging to both your physical and mental well-being, but you can try a number of different sleep strategies to keep you “sane and healthy” while on this difficult schedule.

 - Eat well and exercise.
 Because you stay awake all night, you might find it difficult to follow a consistent eating schedule, or you may snack a lot to keep yourself from falling asleep.
 However, eating three evenly spaced meals and exercising regularly will keep your energy levels up and make you sleep better when you need to.
 Avoiding large meals, alcohol, or stimulants such as caffeine and nicotine within three to four hours of bedtime can also help you sleep soundly.
-Try browsing the Get Balanced Guide for Healthier Eating and the Alice!
-Health Promotion Nutrition Initiatives for more tips on eating right.
+Try browsing the get balanced!
+Guide for Healthier Eating for more tips on eating well.

 - Practice good sleep habits.
 Although it’s harder to sleep properly when you do shift work, it’s not impossible.
 Creating a restful environment when you sleep is a great first step.
 For example, turn your phone on silence or off, try making your room as dark as possible (you can use sun-blocking curtains, for example), hang a do-not-disturb sign on your door, and speak to your living companions about keeping the noise down during the day while you’re sleeping.
 Staying on roughly the same sleep schedule every day of the week, even when you’re not working, is a great way to prevent your body from getting confused.
 Rising at the same time every day is especially important.
 Light therapy, or using artificial bright lights when you are supposed to be awake is also helpful.
 As is avoiding sunlight when you get off work (in order to prepare for bed).
 Many people find melatonin, a sleep-inducing hormone, helpful for schooling their sleep schedule.
 Just keep in mind that melatonin’s long-term effects are unknown and that other sleep aids can cause dependency if used for too long.